newwebash/100-days-of-code/log.md

 than the other online courses I've taken recently.
 I've been learning a lot but it's not nearly hands-on enough and I just had to switch to something else for a bit!

+### Day 73: January 10, 2021

+**Today's Progress**: Started working on new Vue course and learned about Vue Router.
+However, I got interrupted and wasn't able to merge any code.

+**Thoughts**: I'm glad to be back on track focusing on Vue instead of exploring other JS frameworks!

+### Day 74: January 17, 2021

+**Today's Progress**: Continued my new Vue course and refreshed my memory about Vue components.
+I also worked with globally registered components for the first time.

+**Thoughts**: This is exciting!

 ### Day X:

 **Today's Progress**: